RITSPARSA/ISTS16-ShipAPI/README.md

 # [WHITE] Get all teams

-Returns JSON of all the teams in the database
+Returns JSON of all the teams in the database.
 White team authenticated.

 ```
 /teams [GET]